saumier/GLAMhack2020-Culture-inTime/README.md

 - Use Time Period buttons to search a time period (international).
 - Use a Search field to enter a search using the following criteria: name of production, city and country.
 - Select an image from a gallery to find related information.
+- Visit the source of the data to learn more (in the example of an Artsdata.ca event, Click Visit Source to be redirected to the Art Organization website.

 Note: Currently when you enter a location, data only exists for Switzerland and Canada (country), Zurich or Montreal/Laval (city)